Office 365 - Creating and Managing Policy Groups (Departmental IT)

 Note: at this time, the use of policy groups is in a pilot phase.
 It has yet to be determined if the use of policy groups will be opened to campus.
-Please contact email@example.com for more information.
+Please contact the DoIT Help Desk for more information.

 What do I need to do?

-Create a Manifest folder if you do not already have one: Manifest - Request a Manifest Folder
+Request a Manifest folder if you do not already have one for your department or organization (Manifest - Request a Manifest Folder).

-An "ad-hoc" Manifest group: this group should contain individuals who are not captured in your data-driven Manifest group.
-Once created, you should then make this "ad hoc" group a member of your "affiliation" group.
+Create an "ad-hoc" Manifest group to contain individuals who are not captured in your data-driven Manifest group.
+Please follow this naming convention: "mydept-o365-policy-ad-hoc".
+Once created, add your "ad hoc" group as a member of your "affiliation" group (Manifest - Manage Group Members).